npmint/wps_community_website/root/helpus.md

 product to be able to help more people.
 However, we leak the ways to do it.

 And Linux version requires more users to support, it is very important to us.
-Because a large number of users is a strong guarantee to protect out team to continue to make more works.
+Because a large number of users is a strong guarantee to protect our team to continue to make more works.
 More users support us, more resources we get.
 And more resources will be better enhance our Linux version.